 With this Epiphone you’ll be getting the next best thing to a real Gibson LP Jr at a quarter of the price.
 It’s fantastically made, and has all the growl and bite of the original.
 Even though it isn’t cheap, it’s still a bargain.

 The Epiphone Les Paul Jr is an almost exact replica of the Gibson model of the same name.
-A guitar that started life as a cheap beginner instrument, but thanks to its simplicity and affordability, became legendary in punk and other alternative genres.
+A guitar that started life as a cheap beginner electric guitar, but thanks to its simplicity and affordability, became legendary in punk and other alternative genres.

-This model was from the “Inspired by Gibson” range, which are in effect, the closest thing you can get to a real deal Gibson, without having to spend Gibson money.
+This model was from the “Inspired by Gibson” range, which are the closest thing you can get to a real-deal Gibson without having to spend Gibson money.
 After first catching a glimpse, we really loved the Tobacco Burst finish.
 It was dark and rich, and the grain showed through beautifully.

-Where the Les Paul Junior is most noticeably different to the carved top models is in the pickup arrangement.
+Where the Les Paul Jr is most noticeably different to the carved-top models is in the pickup arrangement.
 Rather than a pair of humbuckers, it has a single P90 mounted by the bridge.
-By definition it does lose some of the versatility you get with 2 pups, but we absolutely loved the tones we got out of it.
-With the tone and volume knobs maxed it was snarling and perfect for heavier styles, and with a roll back on the tone we got some fantastic blues warmth.
+By definition, it does lose some of the versatility you get with 2 pups, but we absolutely loved the tones we got out of it.
+With the tone and volume knobs maxed, it was snarling and perfect for heavier styles.
+With a rollback on the tone, we got some fantastic blues warmth.
 Taking the volume down gave us some amazing cleans, too.

 Verdict: You shouldn’t count out the Epiphone Les Paul Jr if you’re shopping for a Les Paul style instrument.
 Being one of the most famous variants of the iconic design, the Jr appeals to a whole subset of the LP market, and if snarling tones, a lightweight body, and a chunky neck sound good to you, then you’re going to love this guitar.